openaps/docs/docs/docs/Customize-Iterate/autotune.md

 If you have issues running it, questions about reviewing the data, or want to provide input for direction of the feature, please comment on [this issue in Github](https://github.com/openaps/oref0/issues/261).

+NB: If you choose to run Autotune using this method, be aware that OpenAPS will use Autotune recommendations going forward.
+To avoid this, archive the Autotune directory by renaming it using the command `~/myopenaps/autotune ~/myopenaps/newname`.
+Also be aware that Autotune is required to enable SMB.

 #### Phase B: Running Autotune in OpenAPS closed loop system